 The inspections conducted during Brake Safety Week are no different from the inspections conducted any other day of the year.
 During the week, inspectors compiled and then submitted brake-related data to the Alliance for compilation, analysis and release.

 Fifty-three Canadian and U.S. jurisdictions, and Mexico’s Ministry of Communications and Transportation participated in this year’s Brake Safety Week, which is a voluntary brake-safety inspection and enforcement initiative.

 Broken out by country, inspectors in Canada inspected 1,975 commercial motor vehicles and placed 351 (17.8%) out-of-service for brake-related violations.
 In Mexico, 1,740 commercial motor vehicles were inspected.
 Forty-four (2.5%) were placed out of service.
 In the U.S., of the 34,402 commercial motor vehicles inspected, 4,664 (13.6%) were placed out of service (OOS).

 Table 1: Percentage and number of brake-related OOS violations by country

 |Country||Number of Inspections||Number of Inspections with OOS Brake Violations||Percentage of Vehicles OOS for Brake Violations|

 Also, inspectors identified and documented 6,305 brake hose/tube chafing violations, which are a common brake-related violation and was the focus area for this year’s Brake Safety Week.
-Inspectors reported brake hose chafing violations in four different categories, with varying levels of chafing severity, including two which were out-of-service violations.
+Inspectors reported brake hose chafing violations in four different categories, with varying levels of chafing severity, including one which was an out-of-service violation.